archivesunleashed/archivesunleashed.org/content/cloud/index.md

 The analysis process then triggers an Apache Spark job and uses AUT to create a basic set of derivatives:

 * A GEXF file which you can load with Gephi.
-It has a basic layout courtesy of our [Graphpass](https://github.com/archivesunleashed/graphpass) program, which allows you to see major nodes and communities in the network;
+It has a basic layout courtesy of our [GraphPass](https://github.com/archivesunleashed/graphpass) program, which allows you to see major nodes and communities in the network;
 * A GraphML file which you can load with [Gephi](https://gephi.org/).
 It does not have any basic layouts or transformations, requiring you to do so manually.
-You can use Graphpass to provide layout if you wish to add that feature to your file;
+You can use GraphPass to provide layout if you wish to add that feature to your file;
 * A csv file that explains the distribution of domains within the web archive;
 * A txt file that contains the plain text extracted from HTML documents within the web archive.
 You can find the crawl date, full URL, and the plain text of each page within the file.